 Platinum spark plugs and aluminum heads changed everything

 DIYers add WAY too much anti-seize.
 More is NOT better.
-The excess anti-seize can transfer to the electrodes, causing misfire.
-The excess anti-seize causes over tightening and spark plug
+The excess anti-seize can transfer to the electrodes, causing a misfire.
+The excess anti-seize causes over-tightening and spark plug

 shell distortion and combustion gas leaks and also spark plug thread damage in the cylinder head.